alospeaks/cisco-dc-automation/LabGuide/section-2-2-containers.md

 ###Exercise-1
 ####Create gitlab docker compose file
 Docker compose is one way of spinning up docker containers.
+Basically you create a docker-compose.yml file and run docker-compose up command.

 1. Switch to the terminal window
   2. type `docker-machine ip default`